 There is lots of information regarding Achilles Tendonitis / Tendinopathy on the internet including telling you to rest, take anti-inflammatories and cease the activity that causes pain, however whilst these may reduce your symptoms they won’t fix the problem.
 Once you return to your activity you will most likely find that your symptoms return and nobody wants to stop start their training over and over again.

 How do I fix my Achilles?

 It’s all about a very structured plan consisting of Low, medium and high load days which means you can still do aspects of your training.
-This is why it is very important to find a physiotherapist that specialises in this area and can scale your training appropriately.
+This is why it is very important to find a physiotherapist in canberra that specialises in this area and can scale your training appropriately.
 Here at Powerhouse Physiotherapy we do just that, having spent time collaborating with top researchers in the area we have developed a very effective protocol that has seen many a client successfully return to their chosen sport pain free.
 Please don’t hesitate to contact us via website, Facebook or phone should you have any questions.